Should You Visit the Vet?

 - Deep puncture wounds or punctures accompanied by swelling, pus, or foul smell

 - Wounds that seem to spread or become infected (red around the edges or oozing puss)

 - If animal appears in significant pain – there may be injuries that you cannot see or the animal may need pain medication

 - Persistent limping or soreness in an older animal (possible signs of arthritis)

-Minor stomach upsets involving diarrhea or vomiting can often be monitored at home for a day or two before heading to the veterinarian’s office.
+Diarrhea or vomiting can often be monitored at home for a day or two before heading to the veterinarian’s office.
 These symptoms can often be traced to something simple such as ingesting something unusual (like the kitchen garbage), anxiety or stress, eating too much or too fast, or exercising shortly after eating, etc.

 For occasional vomiting, a short fast (one or two meals), small drinks of water and a bland diet can do the trick.
 (A big drink of water can further irritate a troubled tummy and cause more vomiting).
-A bland diet would be equal parts of boiled chicken and white rice–given in small meals.
-Hamburger and rice can be substituted with as much of the fat drained as possible - rinsing the meat will help wash away excess fat.
+A bland diet would be equal parts of boiled chicken and white rice, given in small meals.
+Hamburger and rice can be substituted with as much of the fat drained as possible; rinsing the meat will help wash away excess fat.

 - Vomiting and diarrhea occur together